hadro/info654fa22/assignments/blank_technology_presentation.md

 Note: If you choose to use a tool besides PowerPoint, Keynote, Google Slides, Slides.com, or Prezi, please have it approved in advance to make sure the software is available in the classroom to support your presentation.

-- Email the file or a link to the presentation to ashley.blewer@gmail.com and josh.hadro@gmail.com to turn in the assignment before class on the day it is due
+- Email the file or a link to the presentation to josh.hadro@gmail.com to turn in the assignment before class on the day it is due